warrenlc/Tirja/README.md

 This will take a while...

 Tirja is pronounced TEER-YAH and was my best friend (border collie)

+9-8-23 :
+    So far only a tokenizer I am working on is available in the directory ./lexer/